kosall5220/sep10-freedom-project/blog/entry05.md

 #### Applying images

-To help me learn how to use images, I tried to look up a guide.
+To help me learn how to use images, I looked up a guide.
 After looking up "how to use images on aframe html" on youtube, I found this [video](https://www.youtube.com/watch?v=tzI5tu-0nm0).

 -  I first tried to find a image for the sky background and grass floor.
-After that I used `<a-assets>` to create an id for each image, here's the code:
+After that, I used `<a-assets>` to create an id for each image, here's the code:

 ```html
     <a-assets>